-- (a) No variation of or exemption from these Rules is allowed unless: - (i) the Council or the Executive resolves; - (ii) the law requires otherwise; or - (iii) the officer seeking the variation or exemption has completed the relevant exception record and it has been approved in advance of a contract being awarded. - (b) No variation or exemption may be made which will result in a breach of any relevant Procurement Regulations or threshold. - (c) A variation or exemption may be granted on any one or more of the following grounds: - the nature of the market has been investigated and is considered to be such that a departure is justified because the Contract can only be performed by one supplier or best value as likely to be achieved by approaching one supplier; or - (ii) the contract is required in circumstances of urgency that could not reasonably have been foreseen; or - (iii) the Council has a contract with an organisation already engaged by the Council for similar and related works, goods or services and it is considered that there would be significant benefit to extend the existing contract to cover any additional requirement without exposing the Council to unacceptable risk; or - (iv) where any Procurement Regulations or other legislation prevents a procurement process being followed; or
+- (a) No variation of or exemption from these Rules is allowed unless: - (i) the Council or the Executive resolves; - (ii) the law requires otherwise; or - (iii) the officer seeking the variation or exemption has completed the relevant exception record and it has been approved the Procurement Officer, Chief Internal Auditor, Section 151 Officer, and Monitoring Officer in advance of a contract being awarded. - (b) No variation or exemption may be made which will result in a breach of the Procurement Legislation or threshold. - (c) A variation or exemption may be granted on any one or more of the following grounds: - the nature of the market has been investigated and is considered to be such that a departure is justified because the Contract can only be performed by one supplier or best value as likely to be achieved by approaching one supplier; or - (ii) the contract is required in circumstances of urgency that could not reasonably have been foreseen; or - (iii) the Council has a contract with an organisation already engaged by the Council for similar and related works, goods or services and it is considered that there would be significant benefit to extend the existing contract to cover any additional requirement without exposing the Council to unacceptable risk; or - (iv) where any Procurement Legislation or other legislation prevents a procurement process being followed; or

-- (v) contracts for supplies, materials, services or works which are available only as proprietary or patented articles, services or works from one contractor or supplier and for which an Senior Officer decides that there is no reasonable alternative available including contracts for repairs, or the supply of, parts to such articles or works; or - (vi) the Council would incur or suffer increased costs or loss of income that would be significant compared to the overall Contract Value;
+- (v) contracts for supplies, materials, services or works which are available only as proprietary or patented articles, services or works from one Supplier or supplier and for which a Senior Officer decides that there is no reasonable alternative available including contracts for repairs, or the supply of, parts to such articles or works; or - (vi) the Council would incur or suffer increased costs or loss of income that would be significant compared to the overall Contract Value;

-and in all cases, in the opinion of the Officers approving the exemption, it is appropriate.
+and in all cases, in the opinion of the body or person approving the exemption, it is appropriate.